ConnnorM/Streamlit_Demo_CPSC_408/README.md

     - The demo will open in your browser and is hosted locally on your computer

 ## Run the GUI Demo:
-- Open the GUI_Demo folder in a terminal and type the following command:
+- Open the GUI_Demo/Full_Demo folder in a terminal and type the following command:
-    - streamlit run Demo.py
+    - streamlit run Full_Demo.py

 ## Streamlit Learning Resources:
 - Basic Concepts of How Streamlit Works: https://docs.streamlit.io/get-started/fundamentals/main-concepts